Pointers move onto substate finals behind Johannes' huge night

 “Good.”

-That's good enough for a few folks.
-For the Stormin' Pointers (17-6), it's good enough to move onto the substate finals after a 70-58 win against Decorah.
-For head coach Mike Halac, it's good enough to look back on how far Johannes has come this season after starting the year off as a healthy scratch in the opener against Marion.
+That’s good enough for a few folks.
+For the Stormin’ Pointers (17-6), it was good enough to move onto the substate finals after a 70-58 win against Decorah.
+For head coach Mike Halac, it was good enough to look back on how far Johannes has come this season after starting the year off as a healthy scratch in the opener against Marion.

 “How much he’s progressed, how much time and effort he’s put in, he’s a kid who’s learned from his teammates the value of hard work,” Halac said.
 “We reaped the benefits of Trey’s hard work tonight.

-Note: [EDITOR’S NOTE: This is a game recap from Thursday’s substate semifinals game.
-For the story, photos and video of last night’s substate finals against Marion, please visit us online at communitynewspapergroup.com/vinton_newspapers/sports]